-If you were worried about whether or not your kids would listen to music you actually like, specifically that boyband playlist you have on constant loop, you're in luck.
-Howie Dorough of Backstreet Boys fame has recorded music album for kids, and the latest single is sure to be an instant fave for your little ones.
+If you were worried about whether your kids would listen to music you actually like, specifically that boyband playlist you have on constant loop, you're in luck.
+Howie Dorough of Backstreet Boys fame has recorded a music album for kids, and the latest single is sure to be an instant fave for your little ones.
 But, that's not the best part.
 The best part is that Howie D's "The Me I'm Meant To Be" is oozing inspiration, and inspiration is something our kids can never get enough of.

 According to Howie, the inspirational theme was intentional.
 "I wrote this for my kids as well, just to let them know that anything that's happening in your life that feels like a challenge, it's okay to embrace it and to know that you're going to learn from it, and as long as you come on the other side as a better person, it was meant to happen," the father of two boys told Romper via Skype ahead of the video premiere.
 He added that he hopes they are never "scared" of the curveballs life often throws at us.
 "Just embrace it and just always treat people the way you want to be treated."